 The 19th Hole

-From traditional pubs in local villages to the golfer’s clubhouse – part of the pleasure of golfing in Ireland is the warm welcome and the good 'craic' (fun) after a round.
+Part of the pleasure of golfing in Ireland is the warm welcome and the good "craic" (fun) after a round.
 From a trad music session in a rural pub to top gourmet grub in a gastropub, you’ll find the "if only" shots take on a life of their own when retold.
-You see, the clubhouse itself is a great place to trade victories or horror stories about tricky dog legs and high winds with other players.
+You see, the clubhouse itself (or the nearest watering hole) is a great place to trade victories or horror stories about tricky dog legs and high winds with other players.

 Golfing Union of Ireland